Lei-Tin/CTerm/README.md

 This now works identically as to `./ct <option> [ARGUMENTS]`.

+However, as of the current version, you cannot add the script into the PATH and run this anywhere if you are using this application for ZSH Shell.

 ### Changing color for a specific line of text

 To obtain a line with a specific color output, you can type `ct <OPTION> [ARGUMENTS]...`